Gbiti: Refugee transit center

 The town has been impacted by the refugees escaping the Central African Republic.

 As of May 26, 2014, 21,451 refugees from have crossed into Cameroon, and been received at the Gbiti transit center.

 Refugees assemble at the Gbiti transit center, and are transported to other locations, such as the refugee camp at Mbilé, located "four hours away by bus."

 A YouTube video shot on a mobile phone by a relief worker in April 2014 documents a group of exhausted, malnourished people slowly crossing the river to enter Gbiti.
 Many refugees have suffered severe injuries in attacks by CAR Anti-balaka rebels.
 One seven-year-old boy arriving with severe machete injuries was saved by treatment at the nearest hospital, located in Bertoua, three hours' drive away.

 Town life

-Fuller video coverage of town life is available in a 33-minute French language video by Alexandre Vigot.
+Full video coverage of town life is available in a 33-minute French language video by Alexandre Vigot.